Multichannel sound installation

-The number to call will be provided soon.
+The number to call will be provided shortly before the performance date.

 “silence is the sound of a missed opportunity” is a new work by Annika Kahrs, and it is also a claim made by marketing companies advertising for on hold music to fill seemingly empty waiting time on the phone.
 The company in question is Mood Media who has acquired Muzak, the original provider and producer of so-called on-hold music, elevator music and all sorts of smooth jazz, in 2009.
 Muzak went bankrupt after people were fed up with the ever-present repetitive music jingling in the background of whatever they were doing.

 Another version of this is “A silent night is great but silence on hold is a missed opportunity”.
 What opportunity exactly is missed in the sound of a silent night?
 The opportunity to set the mood for the conversation that is to follow?
 To seemingly shorten the waiting time?
 To increase customer connectivity?